splunk/public-o11y-docs/apm/span-tags/metricsets.rst

 Troubleshooting MetricSets
 ==========================

 Troubleshooting MetricSets (TMS) are metric time series used for high-cardinality troubleshooting of identities in APM and for historical comparison among spans and workflows.
 Splunk APM generates Troubleshooting MetricSets based on indexed span tags and processes.
+There are several span tags indexed by default in APM.
+See :ref:`apm-default-span-tags`.
+You can also create custom TMS by indexing specific span tags and processes.
 To learn how to index span tags and processes to generate new Troubleshooting MetricSets, see :ref:`apm-index-span-tags`.

 Every Troubleshooting MetricSet generates the following metrics, also known as Request, Error, and Duration (RED) metrics.
 The following metrics appear when you select a service from the :ref:`service map <service-map>` in the :strong:`Troubleshooting` view: